chengliu-LR/cracking-C-plus-plus/Effective C++.md

 - Template C++
 - The STL

-Rules of effective C++ programming vary, depending on the part of C++ you are using.
+Rules of effective C++ programming vary, depcending on the part of C++ you are using.

 ### Item2 - Prefer `const`s, `enum`s and `inline`s to `#define`s